asphaltpanthers/CS1632/deliverables/1/deliverable1.md

 Player X, enter move >
 ```

-The specific requirements are listed in the file `requirements.txt`.
+The specific requirements are listed in the file `requirements.md`.

-Please feel free to email me at laboon at cs pitt edu or come to office hours to discuss any problems you have.
+Please feel free to email me at dli6 at pitt edu or come to office hours to discuss any problems you have.

 ## Sample Runs

 See file `sample_output.txt`

+**NOTE: The examples show the program being ran as a ruby program.
+The output should be the same, but for this course the program is written in java.**